 Wait…why wouldn’t you want to use a VPN created by the world’s largest technology company?
 There are a number of reasons why you should actively avoid Google VPN.
-Here’s why.
+For those who have questions and concerns about the VPN by Google One, here’s what you need to know.

 Haha!